Emerald - Cockatoo

 Emerald - Cockatoo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Emerald - Cockatoo's dwelling structure in its latest Census evaluation comprised 99.2% houses and 0.9% other dwellings.
+Emerald - Cockatoo's dwelling structure, as per the latest Census, consisted of 99.2% houses and 0.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Melbourne metro had 91.1% houses and 8.9% other dwellings.
-Home ownership in Emerald - Cockatoo was 35.4%, with mortgaged dwellings at 56.9% and rented ones at 7.6%.
-The median monthly mortgage repayment in the area was $1,980, higher than Melbourne metro's $1,866.
-The median weekly rent figure was $370 compared to Melbourne metro's $361.
-Nationally, Emerald - Cockatoo's mortgage repayments were higher at $1,980 versus the Australian average of $1,863, while rents were lower at $370 against the national figure of $375.
+Home ownership in Emerald - Cockatoo stood at 35.4%, with mortgaged dwellings at 56.9% and rented ones at 7.6%.
+The median monthly mortgage repayment was $1,980, higher than Melbourne metro's $1,866.
+Weekly rent median figure in the area was $370, compared to Melbourne metro's $361.
+Nationally, Emerald - Cockatoo's mortgage repayments were higher at $1,980 versus Australia's average of $1,863, while rents were lower at $370 against the national figure of $375.

 Frequently Asked Questions - Housing